numanahmed1/team-64/README.md

 # onlineStore

-This a an eCommerce website.
-This website built with React, Redux, Redux thunk, Bootstrap.
+This an an eCommerce website.
+This website was built with React, Redux, Redux thunk, Bootstrap.

 # Features

 There are several products from fakeStoreApi.
-User can add product to cart and able to remove product from cart.
-User can explore single product details and buy the product from single product page.
-User can also add as many product as he want to cart and from cart page they can buy products.
+Users can add products to the cart and able to remove products from the cart.
+Users can explore single product details and buy the product from a single product page.
+Users can also add as many products as they wants to the cart and from the cart page, they can buy products.
 Besides user can see their order list in orders page.

 <a href="https://online-store-bd.web.app">Live site</a>